todiane/todiane/README.md

 # Full-Stack Software Developer (eCommerce)

 Qualified Full Stack Software Developer with a specialization in eCommerce.
-I focus more on back-end development and working with Python, Django, Flask, database management, and APIs.
-Working towards chatbot/AI Assistant development.
+I focus more on back-end development and working with Python, Django, Flask, database management, relational databases SQL/PostgreSQL and APIs.
+Studied AI Fundamentals with DataCamp.
+Working towards developing chatbot/AI Assistant.
 For front-end I use Wagtail and Bootstrap.
 <br/>
 <br>
 <a href="https://www.linkedin.com/in/todianedev/">